-Choose a New Hampshire registered agent
+Step 3: Choose a New Hampshire registered agent

 You’ll need an individual or a third-party business entity that can accept official correspondence from the New Hampshire Secretary of State on your nonprofit’s behalf and legal documents such as subpoenas.
 The person or company that you appoint is known as your registered agent.